Wolf Alice share first episode of new mini-documentary series, 'Making Blue Lullaby'

-Wolf Alice have launched a new series of mini-documentaries to accompany their upcoming ‘Blue Lullaby’ EP – check out the first instalment below.
+Wolf Alice have announced a new series of mini-documentaries to accompany their upcoming ‘Blue Lullaby’ EP – check out the first instalment below.

 The North London band released a “lullaby version” of their 2021 single ‘The Last Man On Earth’ last week.
 It’s one of four ‘Blue Weekend’ tracks to have been given a stripped-back reimagining for the aforementioned four-track collection, which arrives on June 24 via Dirty Hit (pre-save here).